Who we are

 She has significant experience working in the oil and gas sectors with global clients as well as in East Africa where she developed and processed business leads for a range of sectors and served on the advisory and executive boards of IFC investee private equity funds and microfinance institutions in the East Africa region.
 During her time at IFC, she also took on oversight role of an Africa-wide portfolio of SME investment and capacity building projects.
 She also supports the efforts of the IFC Africa corporate governance team to enhance business development activities.
 As a senior advisor, she works with fund managers and other entities to develop and execute their Africa strategies, including ESG Africa where she is a Senior Advisor for Organizational Health.

-She is a graduate of Columbia College at Columbia University; she also earned an MBA from the Wharton School of Business, University of Pennsylvania; and an MA from the School of Advanced International Studies, Johns Hopkins University.
+Eme sits on several global and regional corporate boards spanning sectors such as infrastructure, healthcare and financial services, where she has a role to enhance and oversee the sustainability agenda.
+Eme is Nigerian American, but Kenya has become her adopted home.
+She lives in Nairobi with her husband and sons.
+Eme is a graduate of Columbia College at Columbia University; she also earned an MBA from the Wharton School of Business, University of Pennsylvania; and an MA from the School of Advanced International Studies, Johns Hopkins University.

-Ndidi holds an M.B.A. from the Harvard Business School and an undergraduate degree with honors from the Wharton School of the University of Pennsylvania.
-She was a Senior Fellow at the Mossavar-Rahmani Center for Business & Government at the Harvard Kennedy School and an Aspen Institute New Voices Fellow.
-She is currently a visiting Scholar at Max Bell School of Public Policy at McGill University.
+Ndidi holds an M.B.A. from the Harvard Business School, an undergraduate degree with honors from the Wharton School of the University of Pennsylvania, and a PhD from the Graduate School of Business at the University of Cape Town.
+She was a Senior Fellow at the Mossavar-Rahmani Center for Business & Government at the Harvard Kennedy School, a visiting Scholar at Max Bell School of Public Policy at McGill University, an Aspen Institute New Voices Fellow, and an Eisenhower Fellow.